 Toronto, along with most other major cities in Canada, has seen its average rent prices rise astronomically over the course of the past year.
-As the country emerges from the COVID-19 pandemic and rising interest rates, renters are finding more competition than ever to secure a place to rent at an affordable rate.
+Amid rising interest rates and increased demand in major rental markets across the country, renters are finding more competition than ever to secure a place to rent at an affordable rate.
 Combine this with the influx of rental scams sweeping the country, and renting in Toronto can seem a difficult task for even the savviest tenants.
-Having said this, there’s still plenty of opportunities to find your perfect home, especially with the help of liv.rent – Canada’s safest rental platform.
+Having said this, there are still plenty of opportunities to find your perfect home, especially with the help of liv.rent – Canada’s safest rental platform.
 Here are ten of our top tips for how to rent in Toronto.

 liv.rent – Renters Can Now Create Alerts